i-like-robots/extract-css-block-webpack-plugin/README.md

 # Extract CSS block plugin for webpack ![Build status](https://api.travis-ci.org/i-like-robots/extract-css-block-webpack-plugin.png)

 I'll admit, it's not a catchy name.
-Compatible with Webpack 1.x and 2.x.
+Compatible with Webpack 1.x and 2.x. **No longer in active development**.

 ## What and why?!